 The Golden Retriever has beautiful, flowing fur that’s also thick, dense and easily tangled.
 That leaves the question: What’s the best brush for Golden Retriever pups?

-That’s why you need the best brush for Golden Retriever furbabies.
+That’s why you need the best Golden Retriever brush.

 The right brush makes grooming easy for both you and your dog.
 And it will feel good on your Golden.

 With all the options on the market, you’re likely asking yourself, “What is the best brush for Golden Retriever dogs?”

 That’s a great question – and we’ve got the answers.

 To create our best brush for Golden Retriever guide, we took into account thousands of user reviews, manufacturer standards, breed recommendations, and more.

 Our pick for the best brush for a Golden Retriever is the Hertzko Self Cleaning Slicker Brush.